etsap-TIMES/xl2times/README.md

 ## Testing on an existing model

-If you have an exsiting TIMES model in Excel (e.g. developed using Veda) and would like to use the tool with it, we recommend to conduct bulk testing first.
-Bulk testing will allow understanding how much of the syntaxis used in the model is supported by the tool.
+If you have an existing TIMES model in Excel (e.g. developed using Veda) and would like to use the tool with it, we recommend to conduct bulk testing first.
+Bulk testing will allow understanding how much of the syntax used in the model is supported by the tool.

 Start by generating `*.dd` files based on `AllScenario` scenario group (i.e. in Veda).

-Afterwards, execute the following command from the root of the tool (assumes `My_Bulk_Test` case name) to exctract all the data from the `*.dd` files:
+Afterwards, execute the following command from the root of the tool (assumes `My_Bulk_Test` case name) to extract all the data from the `*.dd` files:
 ```bash
 python xl2times/dd_to_csv.py "C:\VEDA\GAMS_WrkTIMES\My_Bulk_Test" ground_truth
 ```